Home

 In August 1919, when she was age 20, Jane wed Cyrus Clark Sr. (1898-1975), son of Howard F. Clark of Great Neck, Long Island, Nassau County, NY and grandson of Cyrus Clark of Riverside Drive, NY.
 Following a family tradition, the wedding was held at the Church of the Transfiguration in Norwalk, CT, led by Rev. Henry Lubeck of New York's Church of St. Timothy and Zion.
 Said the New York Times, the bride "wore a pearl-trimmed white satin gown with a court train."
 Attendants included Marian W. Kerr (maid of honor), Polly Mariner (of Milwaukee), Gertrude Hopper (of Englewood, NJ), Ruth and Alice Marden (of New York), Rosalie Clark (of Great Neck, Long Island) and Mrs. Allen Brehm (of Buffalo).
 The best man was Henry Thompson (of Wilmington, DE) while the ushers were Safford Quintard and Howard Coxe (of New York), Walter Clark (of Flushing), Frank Tweddell and Howard Clark (of Great Neck) and Edwin Adriance (of Englewood, NJ).

-The Clarks had three children -- Cyrus Clark Jr., Jane Q. Byers and Rosalie "Lee" Hayden Jones Sturgis.
+The Clarks became the parents of a trio of children -- Cyrus Clark Jr., Jane Q. Byers and Rosalie "Lee" Hayden Jones Sturgis.

 Cyrus attended Princeton University.
 His education was interrupted by America's entry into World War I. Cyrus joined the Army and was sent overseas, where he "was an ambulance driver in France.... first for the French and then for the American Field Service."